 Acceptance– Everyone is not going to like you and that’s okay.
 Accept that and move on.
 You definitely won’t cry tears of sadness over them.
 Remember that your purpose in life is not to please them.

 Learn the difference between manipulation and flattery– An example: I’m an independent publisher and an author.
-If I tell someone that I write and publish books, either they will congratulate me and keep it movin’ or they will congratulate me then suggest I read their book that they hadn’t cared to pull up in their files for years.
+If I tell someone that I write and publish books, either they will congratulate me and keep it movin’ or they will congratulate me then suggest I read their manuscript they did not care to complete a year ago.
 It could be easy for me to say yes if I’m looking for an author to sign but if not, I’m certainly not going to feel pressured to say yes when I know I have other projects to complete.
 You have to know your limitations and don’t let others manipulate you with flattery.
 When you say NO, either they’ll understand or they won’t.
 Either way, just stay cute and keep it movin’.

 Know that your time is valuable– You have no time to waste, especially when you have things to do.
 People-pleasers often get sucked into doing pointless stuff for others which don’t benefit them in any way, shape, or form.
 Hence, the frustration they build when they don’t get to do the things they really need to do for themselves.
 People ( and you) need to understand that your time should be utilized with projects that will benefit both parties involved.
 If what you’re asked to do or be a part of doesn’t add value to your life, then don’t bother getting involved.
 Again…just say NO. Unless you feel they’re worthy of your time, you don’t owe anyone any amount of it.
 Do more for yourself without any regrets.
 You can start with saying yes less and no more.